timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

+            - Championship tournament experience (JRDA) in the CHR role.
             - Early partnering and preparation with my peer HNSO/CHNSO to create and demonstrate unified and collaborative officiating.
             - Spending sufficient time with my crew before a game to clearly communicate my instructions, answer questions, and provide any necessary clarifications.
             - Maximizing opportunities for my peers to officiate by assigning them to all available roster positions, including the ALTR position.